ayushawasthi24/ingenium/README.md

 ### Tech stack used
 - ReactJs
 - ThreeJs for animations and canvases
+- Vite as a frontend development environment which provides a faster server start optimized building process
 - Tailwind for styling
 - Framer motion
 - Other react libraries